Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 + New input variable added
 ```
 `ligand_forcefield` Define the force field used to build Amber topology for small molecules.
 Make sure this force field
- is the same as the one used in Gromacs (Default = 1).
+ is the same as the one used to parametrize the ligand for Gromacs (Default = 1).
 Allowed values are:
 * 1: gaff
 * 2: gaff2

 ```diff
 + New input variable added
 ```
-`solvated_trajectory` Define if it is necessary to build a clean trajectory with no water and ions (Default = 1)
+`solvated_trajectory` Define if it is necessary to clean the trajectories to leave only defined groups (Default = 1)
 * 0: Don’t
 * 1: Build clean trajectory